• Skip to primary navigation

 • Fresh Crab Meat - We are using fresh canned crab meat, I like using the crab claw meat in this dish since it has the strongest crab flavor and can really stand up to the garlic and lemon.
 See notes above about the types of crab.

-• Garlic - You can't have garlic, lemon pasta without garlic.
-I'm using fresh garlic in this recipe but for my toum lovers, you can ABSOLUTELY use it in the recipe.
+• Garlic - I'm using fresh garlic in this recipe but for my toum lovers, you can ABSOLUTELY use it in the recipe.
 It will give a more subtle garlic flavor.

 • Heavy Cream - The heavy cream creates a wonderful luxurious sauce that is perfect with the crab.